frankligy/BMIN7099/markdown/shell_bootcamp.md

 The operating system (OS) on your computer consists of a `kernel`, and a `shell`.
 To instruct your computer, or `kernel` what to do, we can simply click and drag in most of the laptops nowadays.
 However, a computer doesn't have to have a graphical interface, imagining we are in a situation where we do not have any graphical interfaces, how can we switch between different directory/drives, create new file/folders, or even rename the files?
 Now we will need to type in our instructions through `terminal` which allows us to programmatically access `shell`, and in turns help us to reach the `kernel`.

+For the following examples, use bash terminal on Mac or Linux system, or power shell on Windows PC.

 ## Navigating File System
 ```bash
 # pwd